 One way to gain experience is by enrolling in a UI/UX design course.

-Dribbble's 16-Week Certified Product Design Course covers everything from design thinking fundamentals, UX research, using Figma to create wireframes, and other industry-relevant skills to help prepare you for your dream UI/UX design role.
+Dribbble's Product Design Academy covers everything from design thinking fundamentals, UX research, using Figma to create wireframes, and other industry-relevant skills to help prepare you for your dream UI/UX design role.
 Students are matched with an expert design mentor for weekly support on course projects and career guidance.
 In just four months, you’ll graduate with an interview-ready product design portfolio, a Dribbble Certification, and access to an active network of hiring managers looking for their next design hire.

 "Just because you are starting out, doesn’t mean the content you showcase is not valuable.
 Be confident in your work so far." — Alex Muench, Product Designer @Doist